1) Articles claiming today’s feminism goes beyond equality to [sinful attitudes], and you cannot.

 Those feminists who criticize “femininity” sees it as an outward construct.
 For example, today’s world find it feminine to wear cosmetics and high heels.
 Older women shave leg hair, young ones in a porn-saturated culture also shave hair on spots not often mentioned in polite company.
 But the natural truth about women is that nothing makes lipstick, heels or shaving naturally more attractive or comfortable to them.
 If you show these things to people from a primitive tribe, they will not suddenly feel right to all the women and none of the men.
 To oppose uncomfortable or frivolous double standards expected of only one sex is not opposing womanhood.

-Feminism very seldom even judges women who conform: It is judgment of a society which expects “femininity”, not of those women who follow expectations.
+Feminism judges a society which expects “femininity”, not those women who follow expectations.

 Claim 10: “Feminists are anti-family.”